downingbots/GPT4o_with_WidowX-Arm/README.md

 These actions should allow the robot arm to pick up the spoon from the bowl and move it to a desired location."

 It is trivial to modify this POC to use the paid OpenAI APIs to have a fully automated GPT-controlled robot arm.
-That's the next thing on my todo list.
+Debugging the GPT4o API version to control the robot arm is on my todo-list, but I don't currently have a paid subscription given the limitations of spacial localization.